Reversing Pre-Diabetes With A Plant Based Diet. Stephen Rocked It! + Steel Cut Oats With Date Syrup Recipe

 For some people, there’s no angle or agenda, losing weight for them means going from pre-diabetes to no diabetes, having high blood pressure to normal blood pressure and having high cholesterol to perfect cholesterol.

-So for me, mentioning weight loss as a benefit of eating a plant based diet isn’t just important; it’s really fucking important.
+So for me, mentioning weight loss as a benefit of eating a whole food plant based diet isn’t just important; it’s really fucking important.

 There are people who have turned their entire world around by dropping extra weight.

 And today I have a guest who’s done just that.

 Stephen Smith signed up for one of my limited rapid coaching calls several weeks back.
 Five minutes into our phone call, I asked him if he would share his story with you.

 Stephen’s story is exactly why I do what I do.

 There are so many people in constant pain, who are perpetually tired.
 They wake up groggy and feel like, Oh – this again.
 These are the same people who are on multiple medications, the people who have lost hope, and the people who feel like living is a chore.

 And this breaks my fucking heart.
 And what cracks my heart even more is that for the majority of people, it does not have to be like this.

 I’m confident that one day people will understand the correlation between food and health as blatantly as the correlation between unprotected sex and babies.

 And it’s people like Stephen who are willing to share their stories with the world that are helping others to make the connection.